yianan261/taskmaster-app/README.md

 Js Dos included in "doc" folder

-# Tests with Jest and Cypress
+# Tests with Cypress

-Unit tests with Jest and E2E with Cypress
-Unit tests in __test__ folder
-Cypress tests in Cypress folder
+#### Five E2E test cases with Cypress in Cypress folder

+TaskList.spec.js:
+Allows tasks to be added
+Allows tasks to be added, saved to complete chart when checked Allows tasks to be edited and updated

+Tracker.spec.js:
+Allows search by keyword and query
+Allows search by date and gets results